Why is important to verify your filters in Google Analytics?

-- Create a filter at a View level (Creating it the account level won't work)
+- Create a filter at a View level (Creating it the account level won't show this feature)

 Understanding the filter verification table

-- Only data that will be affected by the filter (and is contained in the sample) will be shown in the table.
+- Only data that will be affected by the filter will be shown in the table,

 - For Exclude Filter: the left side will show the records that match your filter parameters.